Introduction

 History & Context

-The Carnegie International was established in 1896 as the "Annual Exhibition of International Paintings," part of Andrew Carnegie's vision to build a world-class collection for the newly founded Carnegie Museum of Art.
+The Carnegie International was established in 1896 as the "Annual Exhibition," part of Andrew Carnegie's vision to build a world-class collection for the newly founded Carnegie Museum of Art.
 Carnegie's ambition was to create an exhibition that would bring the "Old Masters of tomorrow" to Pittsburgh, exposing American audiences to international developments in contemporary art.

 1896